Heating and Cooling Industry (HVAC) Terms & Definitions

 Hamilton uses threaded brass fittings on the Condenser, Coil and Line Set that eliminate all soldering, brazing and charging.
 Keeps the system pre-charged so that once the connections are made, the system is operational.

 The rating used to denote the efficiency of a system.
-The standard efficiency is rated at 10 SEER.
+The standard efficiency is rated at 13 and 14 SEER depending upon your geographic location, and whether it is an A/C or a heat pump system.
 The higher the SEER, the more the energy savings on the energy usage and subsequently, the energy bill.

-Consists of 3 components: Condenser, Coil and Line Set.
+Consists of 3 components: Condenser, Evaporator Coil, and Line Set.

 Central Heating Terms: